 Why?
 This is one of the effective methods of earning a recurring revenue.
 Once you have a consistent flow of income, pursuing a lifestyle-friendly business is so much easier.

-Download, save or share this infographic for reference: 23-Step Checklist For An Online Sales Funnel
+Download, save, or share this infographic for reference, Ted McGrath Reviews: A 23-Step Checklist For An Online Sales Funnel

-These 23 steps combined are the foundations of my Product to Millions program.
-While I still recommend you sign up to learn the advanced techniques, this guide shall be enough to get you started with enrolling your clients, especially online.
+These 23 steps combined are the foundations of my Product to Millions program, just one of the many Ted McGrath coach reviews I can share with you.
+While I still recommend you sign up to learn the advanced techniques, this guide should be enough to get you started with enrolling your clients, especially online.

-How did you find the steps for my Product to Millions program?
-I definitely appreciate honest feedback so comment below.
+How did you find the 23 steps from my Ted McGrath reviews?
+I definitely appreciate honest feedback so comment below!